 The microphone was handed over to the Executive Director of Baitulmaal, Dr. Mazen Mokhtar, who gave very insightful information about the projects Baitulmaal has conducted in the past, and currently underway with.
 He shared the very disturbing statistics of the access to water in Gaza, with more than 95% of people there not having access to clean water.

 Imagine waking up not finding food, let alone water, to drink and feed your children.
 Next, Noor Salem, author and Spoken Word Artist, gave a very profound and heart moving spoken word about Gaza.
 Thereafter, Shaykh Monzer Talib shared very beautiful reminders of the importance of aiding the needy and the long way this water goes for those who so desperately need it.

 After completing a diploma in Arabic, he graduated with a B.A. from the College of Hadith and Islamic Sciences, and then completed an M.A. in Islamic Theology from the College of Dawah.
 He then returned to America and completed a Ph.D. in Religious Studies from Yale University.
 He has authored several books, published academic articles, and appeared on numerous satellite and TV stations around the globe.
 His online videos are of the most popular and highly-watched Islamic videos in English.
 Shaykh Yasir Qadhi is a resident Scholar of the Memphis Islamic Center.
-He is also a professor at Rhodes College, in the
+He is also a professor at Rhodes College, in the Department of Religious Studies.

 To donate to this life-changing project visit: https://baitulmaal.org/water-for-gaza/#donate